- Clear explanation of the safety requirements

 The course can be delivered at any suitable location at any time for a groups of 4 or more people.

 Course fee: $250 - includes classroom discussion, practical boat work training and membership of Australian Cruise Academy.
+Academy issues a Certificate of Competency which is used to purchase your Government Boat Licence with an application for Boat licence form at a Government Service Centre.
+No test required.

 Enrolment procedure: Click here